scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 1. Communication process: This process is responsible of receiving and parsing the data stream send by the device.
 The implementation considers an abstract class, that subclasses the ``Process`` class from the ``multiprocessing`` library.
 Therefore, the methods  ``__init__``, ``run``, ``start`` and ``stop`` are overwritten.
 The class also have methods common to different communication protocols (serial, sockets, etc.).
 The details of each protocol is implemented in each subclass.
 This process is also responsible of validating the data and adding the timestamp to the data, in case the device does not have it.
 This guarantee that the data is always timestamped.

 2. Main process: The main process is responsible of initialize the different subprocesses and of coordinate the communication between them.
 As shown in the figure :ref:`figSWarch`, this process instantiates the components that will allow communication between the subprocesses, and also manage the different UI elements.
 A ``QtTimer`` is set to update the real time plot.
 This allows the graph to be updated at a controlled frequency.
 This allows to control the performance of general application based on the usage of the different processes and subprocesses.
 A ``Queue``, as implemented by the ``multiprocessing`` module, is used to communicate the communication with the main process.
 Each time the ``QtTimer`` triggers a plot update (30 times per second), the ``queue`` is processed.
 The queue will be processed until is empty, and then the  plot is updated.
-The data will be stored in a temporal buffer, until new data arrives to the process.
-ESTO NO SE ENTIENDE BIEN!

 .. figure:: sw_architecture.pdf